-In the current study, we found that the viral populations of the children were more homogeneous than those of their mothers at delivery, suggesting "bottleneck transmission" of HIV-1 variants from mother to child.
-However, in the two mother-child pairs, the children's viral populations at birth and 1 month (HN51) and 3 months (HN60) after birth exhibited higher genetic diversity than their mothers' viral populations, suggesting recent infection of the mothers with HIV-1 and rapid viral replication and evolution in these children after birth.
-This is in agreement with a study from Sweden in which the children's viral populations were more heterogeneous than the mothers' viral populations.
-However, in the two mothers at the viral populations were more heterogeneous than the mothers' viral populations.
+In the current study, we found that the viral populations of the children were more homogeneous than those of their mothers at delivery, suggesting "bottle-neck transmission" of HIV-1 variants from mother to child.31 However, in the two mother-child pairs, the children's viral populations at birth and 1 month (HN51) and 3 months (HN60) after birth exhibited higher genetic diversity than their mothers', suggesting recent infection of the mothers with HIV-1 and rapid viral replication and evolution in these children after birth.

+This is in agreement with a study from Sweden in which the children's viral populations were more heterogeneous than the mothers' viral populations.31

 Phylogenetic analyses showed that single-strain infection occurred in five of the eight mother-child pairs, few-strain infection in two, and multiple-strain infection in one during vertical transmission.
-This finding is consistent with previous studies on MTCT of HIV-1 showing that either single or multiple variants can be transmitted vertically, 42-44 but multiple-strain infection during vertical transmission seems to be less frequent than infection initiated by a single or a few closely related maternal variants.
-41-47 Phylogenetic analyses also showed relatively longer genetic distances between the viral populations of mothers and their children in all pairs, except for HP13, which could be due to the transmission of a minor variant from the mother to her child.
-48
+This finding is consistent with previous studies on MTCT of HIV-1 showing that either single or multiple variants can be transmitted vertically,42-44 but multiple-strain infection during vertical transmission seems to be less frequent than infection initiated by a single or a few closely related maternal variants.42-47 Phylogenetic analyses also showed relatively longer genetic distances between the viral populations of mothers and their children in all pairs, except for HP13, which could be due to the transmission of a minor variant from the mother to her child.48

-In the current study, evolution of HIV-1 strains (HP25), viral population shifts (HN46 and HN51), and switch of coreceptor usage from R5 to X4 (HN46) were also observed in the children.
+In the current study, evolution of HIV-1 strains (HP25), viral population shifts (HN46 and HN51), and switch of co-receptor usage from R5 to X4 (HN46) were also observed in the children.
 However, the small number of HIV-1-infected mother-child pairs and incomplete sample collection from the children during the follow-up are acknowledged limitations in this study.
 Multicentric cohort studies are necessary to confirm these findings and to investigate the mechanism and risk factors associated with HIV-1 vertical transmission in Vietnam.